Renting social housing

 What the data measures

-The data shows the percentage of households in each ethnic group that rent social housing.
+The data measures the percentage and number of households in each ethnic group that rent social housing.
 People usually rent social housing from a local authority or housing association.

 The information relates to households of either one person or a group of people sharing cooking facilities and a living room or dining area.
 It must be their main or only home.